nzakas/understandinges6/manuscript/12-Proxies-and-Reflection.md

 proxy.anotherName = "proxy";
 ```

-This example defines a proxy trap that validates the value of any new property added to `target`.
+This code defines a proxy trap that validates the value of any new property added to `target`.
 When `proxy.count = 1` is executed, the `set` trap is called.
-The `trapTarget` is equal to `target`, `key` is `"count"`, `value` is `1`, and `receiver` (not used in this example) is `proxy`.
-Because there is no existing property named `count` in `target`, the value is validated by passing it to `Number` and comparing to `NaN`.
+The `trapTarget` value is equal to `target`, `key` is `"count"`, `value` is `1`, and `receiver` (not used in this example) is `proxy`.
+Because there is no existing property named `count` in `target`, proxy validates `value` by passing it to `Number` and comparing to `NaN`.
 If the result is `NaN`, then the property value is not numeric and an error is thrown.
-However, since `count` was set to `1`, the new property is added by calling `Reflect.set()` with the same four arguments that were passed to the trap.
+Since this code sets `count` to `1`, the proxy calls `Reflect.set()` with the same four arguments that were passed to the trap to add the new property.

 When `proxy.name` is assigned a string, the operation completes successfully.
-Since `target` already has a `name` property, that property is omitted from the validation check by using `trapTarget.hasOwnProperty()`.
-This ensure that previously-existing non-numeric property values are still supported.
+Since `target` already has a `name` property, that property is omitted from the validation check by calling the `trapTarget.hasOwnProperty()` method.
+This ensures that previously-existing non-numeric property values are still supported.

 When `proxy.anotherName` is assigned a string, however, an error is thrown.
-The `anotherName` property doesn't exist on the target, so its value is validated.
-Because `"proxy"` is not a numeric value, the error is thrown.
+The `anotherName` property doesn't exist on the target, so its value needs to be validated.
+During validation, the error is thrown because `"proxy"` isn't a numeric value.

-Whereas the `set` proxy trap lets you intercept when properties are being written to, the `get` proxy trap lets you intercept when properties are being read.
+Where the `set` proxy trap lets you intercept when properties are being written to, the `get` proxy trap lets you intercept when properties are being read.

-### Object Shape Validation Using the `get` Trap
+## Object Shape Validation Using the `get` Trap

-One of the interesting, and sometimes confusing, aspects of JavaScript is that reading nonexistent properties does not throw an error.
-Instead, the value `undefined` is used for the property value.
-For example:
+One of the interesting, and sometimes confusing, aspects of JavaScript is that reading nonexistent properties doesn't throw an error.
+Instead, the value `undefined` is used for the property value, as in this example:

 ```js
 let target = {};